CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=CR, answer=[tests/DataObjects/MissingValuesClause.php], filename=[connection.php,student.php]

-Correct the code so that it inserts the values `Samantha`, `Danes`, `1999-10-12`, and `Female` into the table and displays the strings `Successfully connected to the database.` and `Successfully inserted the values into the table.`.
+Correct the code so that it inserts the values `Samantha`, `Danes`, `1999-10-12`, and `Female` into the `students` table and displays the strings `Successfully connected to the database.` and `Successfully inserted the values into the table.`.

 ```php
 // connection.php